Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Methods

 \subsection{Model Validation}

-A \gls{tpp} model for aggressive behavior onsets should effectively handle irregular inter-onset intervals, flexibly capture complex temporal dependencies among onsets within an observation session, maintain interpretability, and provide probabilistic forecasting of future onsets.
-Evaluation of these qualities relies on both \gls{gof} and forecasting performance metrics. \gls{gof} tools, such as \gls{qq} plots, raw residual plots, and count distributions, assess how well the \gls{tpp} captures the data-generating process of aggressive behavior onsets \cite{wu2021diagnostics}.
-Forecasting performance is evaluated using metrics like \gls{psis-loo} \gls{elpd}, and \gls{mape}, which quantify the model’s ability to provide accurate probabilistic predictions of future onsets \cite{ludke2023add,vehtari2017practical}.
+A \gls{tpp} model for aggressive behavior onsets should effectively handle irregular inter-onset intervals, flexibly captures complex temporal dependencies among onsets within an observation session, maintains interpretability, and provides probabilistic forecasting of future onsets.
+Evaluation of these qualities relies on both \gls{gof} and forecasting performance metrics. \gls{gof} tools, such as \gls{qq} plots, raw residual plots, and count distributions, assess how well the \gls{tpp} captures the data-generating process of onsets \cite{wu2021diagnostics}.
+Forecasting performance is evaluated using metrics like \gls{psis-loo} \gls{elpd}, \gls{mape}, and \gls{rocauc}, which quantify the model’s ability to provide accurate probabilistic predictions of future onsets \cite{ludke2023add,vehtari2017practical}.